-- This study prioritised in-depth understanding of changes to the dynamics and structure of extra-tropical cyclones with warming, rather than quantifying extra-tropical cyclone structure in specific future climate scenarios.
-Thus, the simulations included numerous simplifications and consequently there are some caveats to this study.
-First, the aqua-planet simulations contain no polar amplification and thus the low-level temperature gradient does not change with warming.
-Chang et al. (2012) show that - 650 CMIP5 models predict a significant increase in the frequency of extreme cyclones during the winter in the Southern Hemisphere, a result which is in general agreement with our aqua-planet results.
-This means that (1) our results may be more applicable to the Southern Hemisphere and (2) our results, together with further additional simulations, could be used to ascertain the impact of polar amplification on extra-tropical cyclone intensity.
-Second, as there is no land in our simulations the potential impact of differential changes in land-sea temperatures on extra-tropical cyclone dynamics is not considered meaning
+- 510 by design, lack any polar amplification and thus the low-level temperature gradient does not change with warming.
+However, Chang et al. (2012) show that CMIP5 models predict a significant increase in the frequency of extreme cyclones during the winter in the Southern Hemisphere.
+This means that (1) our results may be more applicable to the Southern Hemisphere and (2) our results, and further additional simulations, could be used to ascertain the impact of polar amplification on extra-tropical cyclone intensity.
+Finally, we note that the results obtained here can be used a stepping stone to better understand predictions - from coupled climate models of how the structure of extra-tropical cyclones are likely to change in the future.
+A logical next 515 step would be to analyse climate model projections for evidence of the downstream shift relative to the cyclone centre of increased low-level potential vorticity, vertical velocity and precipitation.